 Beaches & Coves

-Many isolated, secretive beaches are actually coves.
+Many isolated, secretive beaches are actually coves—small, sheltered bays, usually with a narrow, restricted entrance.
 In fact, that’s why they remain secret: they’re tucked away between rocky structures that form a kind of semicircle of a beach.
 Often they hide the most amazing features of any of the beaches along Oregon’s coastline.